Ezira-AI/Ezira-AI/README.md

 ### Usage

-Example below is suitable for aiogram_dialog v2.x and aiogram v3.x
+Example below is suitable for ezira-ai v2.x and aiogram v3.x

 #### Declaring Window